eskayML/lelapa-assessment/README.md

 - If you encounter missing package errors, ensure all dependencies are installed (see `requirements.txt`).
 - For Docker, make sure your local folder is mounted to `/workspace` in the container.

-## Contact
-For any issues, please reach out to the assessment organizer.